-While in general Conjecture \ref{Pascal} was disproved, we show that it holds for certain sets of collinear triples.
-Given three pointsets in the plane, $P,Q,$ and $S,$ we say that the three sets are mutually avoiding set if no line determined by two points in a set intersects the two convex hulls of the other two pointsets.
-The concept of mutually avoiding sets are often used in discrete and computational geometry, like in \cite{AEP}, \cite{V}, \cite{MS} and \cite{PRT}.
+While Conjecture \ref{Pascal} was disproved in general, we show that it holds for certain sets of collinear triples.
+Given three pointsets in the plane, $P,Q,$ and $S,$ we say that the three sets are mutually avoiding sets if no line determined by two points in a set intersects the two convex hulls of the other two pointsets.
+The concept of mutually avoiding sets is often used in discrete and computational geometry, like in \cite{AEP}, \cite{V}, \cite{MS} and \cite{PRT}.
 It was proved in \cite{AEP} that any planar $n$-element pointset in general position contains two mutually avoiding subsets of size at least $\sqrt{n/12}.$

-\begin{theorem} For any $\delta>0$ constant there is a threshold $n_0=n_0(\delta)$ so the following holds.
+\begin{theorem} For any $\delta>0$ constant, there is a threshold $n_0=n_0(\delta)$, so the following holds.
 Let $A,B,C$ be mutually avoiding $n$-element pointsets in the plane.
-Let us suppose that there are $\delta n^2$ collinear $(a,b,c)$ triples, where $a\in A, b\in B,$ and $c\in C.$ If $n\geq n_0,$ then there is a tic-tac-toe configuration among the collinear triples. \end{theorem}
+Let us suppose that there are at least $\delta n^2$ collinear $(a,b,c)$ triples, where $a\in A, b\in B,$ and $c\in C.$ If $n\geq n_0,$ then there is a tic-tac-toe configuration among the collinear triples. \end{theorem}

-We are going to show an even stronger statement, that if we select a set of collinear triples of size at least $\delta n^2$ then among these triples there will be a tic-tac-toe configuration.
-During the proofs in this paper when we refer to collinear triples (or simply triples or edges), then these are triples in our selected subset of the geometrically collinear triples.
-We can remove them in the proofs, even if the three points remain to be a collinear triple in the geometric sense.
-In the proof we are going to use the geometric properties of the triples and the $(6,3)$ theorem of Ruzsa and Szemer\'edi twice.
-Because of the use of the Ruzsa-Szemer\'edi theorem our bound on $n_0=n_0(\delta)$ is rather weak (the current best bound on the triangle removal lemma is due to Jacob Fox \cite{F}).
-On the other hand it is possible that tic-tac-toe configurations are unavoidable even with $n^{2-c}$ triples for some $c>0.$\footnote{There is no $n^{2-o(1)}$ type lower bound known for the $(9,6)$ case of the Brown-Erd\H{o}s-S\'{o}s conjecture. }
+We will show a density version of Theorem \ref{main1}: If we select a subset of the collinear triples spanned by $A, B$ and $C$ of size at least $\delta n^2$ then in this subset, there will be a tic-tac-toe configuration.
+In this paper's proofs, when we refer to collinear triples (or simply triples or edges), these are triples in our selected subset of the geometrically collinear triples.
+We can remove them in the proofs, even if the three points remain collinear triple in the geometric sense.
+In the proof of Theorem \ref{main1}, we are going to use the geometric properties of the triples and the $(6,3)$ theorem of Ruzsa and Szemer\'edi twice (Theorem \ref{6:3} below).
+Because of the use of the Ruzsa-Szemer\'edi theorem, our bound on $n_0=n_0(\delta)$ is rather weak.

-It follows from Pascal's theorem that if in Theorem \ref{main1} set $C$ is a set of collinear points, then there are three points in $A$ and three in $B$ that are lying on the same conic (Figure \ref{fig:Pascal}).
-We will analyse this case in the last section of the paper.
+As was mentioned earlier, it follows from the Brackenridge–Maclaurin theorem that if in Theorem \ref{main1} set $C$ is a set of collinear points, then three points in $A$ and three in $B$ are lying on the same conic (Figure \ref{fig:Pascal}).
+We will analyze this case in Section \ref{collinear} of the paper.